vivek-nexus/google-meet-slack-integration/README.md

 2. Check status emoji format. `:smile:` will work whereas `smile` or `:P` will not work.
 To prevent confusion, copy paste the emoji directly from a slack chat.
 3. The custom emoji used is not available in your slack workspace.
 Use only those emojis that are available in your slack workspace.

+### Extension does not work sometimes
+Refreshing the meeting page should bring the extension back.

+### I want to uninstall this extension and slack app
+1. Right click on the extension icon and remove the extension.
+2. When you installed the slack app, you would have recieved an email from slack.
+Link to uninstall the slack app is present in that email.

+# Privacy policy
+This extension or the slack app do not store any keys or data in any form.
+All data is stored locally inside chrome browser.
+Slack status API calls are made directly to Slack servers and no intermediate servers are used.